SURREAL ADVENTURES

 ‘Then why not try for forty days like Yeshua; it would be quicker.’

-‘Still, that’s a tall order,’ I said, ‘even in this dimension where I’m not currently subject to the same limitations of physicality.’
+‘Still, that’s a tall order,’ I said, ‘even in this dimension where the same physical limitations do not bind me.’

-After staying with me that first night to ensure I was properly settled in, we took a long walk along the beach in the morning, observing the many exotic plants and birds throughout this tiny tropical island of probably not more than a hundred acres.
+After staying with me that first night to ensure I was properly settled, we took a walk around the island, observing the many exotic plants and birds across this tiny tropical island of probably no more than a hundred acres.

-His questions weren’t anything like what we address in philosophy, which might have been why he asked these and other conundrums.[4]
-Later, as I looked back, I realised he was priming me for what was yet to come in my pending MMT practicum.
+His questions differed from the typical topics we examine in philosophy, which might explain why he posed those and other seemingly puzzling riddles.
+Later, I realised he was preparing me for what was to come in my upcoming MMT practicum.

-Of course, I didn’t have to do any of this since I could do whatever I pleased, especially in this dimension where I had no obligations to anyone... no employer, no wife, no family… not even a mortal body to feed and manage.
-Never before had I experienced more freedom, although I felt an obligation to my companions, having accepted their mentorship on this plane of reality.
+Of course, I didn’t need to do any of this since I could do whatever I pleased, especially in this dimension where I had no obligations to anyone... no employer, no wife, no family… not even a mortal body to feed and manage.
+Never before had I experienced more freedom, though I felt a responsibility towards my companions, having accepted their mentorship on this plane of reality.

 Mo suggested I continue with my spiritual exercises until I achieved a breakthrough that would release me from whatever lingering fears remained from my distant past.
 I wasn’t sure how this epiphany might occur; perhaps it would be some form of nirvana, even if I wasn’t sure what that might be.
 My perspective was Western, not Eastern.[3]